genglongling/REALM-Bench/README.md

 - activate the  virtual environment `source venv/bin/activate` (`venv\Scripts\activate` on windows)
 - install the requirements `pip install -r requirements.txt`
 - create a `.env` files and add an openai key to it `OPENAI_API_KEY="sk-proj ...."`
-- open "jupyter notebook" by terminal/editor and create your **specialized/taylored use case** in "design_patterns/multiagent.ipynb".
+- open "jupyter notebook" on terminal/editor and create your **specialized/taylored use case** in "design_patterns/multiagent.ipynb".

 2) Using on of the agent frameworks: